devarghya96/b2capp2/README.md

 ### Serve app with different Azure account
 1. In the appsettings.json file, replace the placeholders with your Azure AD B2C tenant information.
-2. In the Startup.cs file, replace the placeholders with your Azure AD B2C policy information.

 ### Usage
 To use the app, follow these steps:

 1. Run the project.
 2. Navigate to the sign in page.
-3. If the user has not provided a value for the game attribute, they will be prompted to edit their profile and provide a value for the game attribute.
+3. If the user has not provided a value for the game attribute, they will be prompted to edit their profile and provide a value for it.
 4. If the user has provided a value for the game attribute, they will be signed in and redirected to the application 2.
 When the user signs out, they will also be signed out of the linked application 1.